Over 20 years of high-quality professional development for mathematics teachers!

 We value service, and we seek to be of service to our community, engaging with our community to improve mathematics education through each event and program.

 We value empowerment, and we seek to empower our stakeholders to re-imagine mathematics education without boundaries.

 The Center for Recruitment and Retention of Mathematics Teachers (CRR) was founded by Dr. Fred Stevenson in 2001 to support Tucson area secondary mathematics teachers.
 Sue Adams and Ann Modica, two outstanding former high school mathematics teachers and leaders in Tucson area mathematics education, were recruited to be the co-directors.

 - A Tutoring in the Schools class to train and hire undergraduate University of Arizona students to use effective tutoring skills as they worked with classroom students.
 Due to the experience, some of these tutors decided to switch their current major to enter the Secondary Mathematics Education Program (SMEP) or the Teach Arizona program to become mathematics teachers

 - A New Teacher Induction Program which paired new teachers with a supportive coach for a year.
 These new teachers also attend a monthly workshop designed to deepen their mathematical understandings and provide pedagogical training to develop effective classroom procedures and strategies.

 Funding for the Center came from school district partnerships, private donations, and a National Science Foundation grant.

-In 2005 CRR hosted the first Math Educator Appreciation Day (MEAD) Conference.
+In 2005, CRR hosted the first Mathematics Educator Appreciation Day Conference (MEAD).
 The MEAD Conference has grown to become the largest K-16 mathematics teacher conference in the state of Arizona.